TheFriendlyTwin/project-music-and-health-survey/sql_questions.md

         - R: 0 for all.

 7. How many respondents have severe anxiety (7-10), are highly depressed (7-10), often suffer from insomnia (7-10) and are higly affected by OCD (7-10)?

     Note: Include a column for each quantification.
-    R: 360 have severe anxiety, 256 are highly depressed, 169 suffer often from insomnia and 96 are highly affect by OCD.
+    - R: Out of 735 respondents, 360 have severe anxiety, 256 are highly depressed, 169 suffer often from insomnia and 96 are highly affect by OCD.

-    7.1 How many respondents experienced all the mentioned mental health issue (>= 3)?
+    7.1 ADDITIONAL: How many respondents experienced all the mentioned mental health issue (>= 3)?
     - R: Out of 735, 173 respondents.

 8. How many respondents are musicians (play an instrument or compose) and have severe anxiety (7-10) VS non musicians who have severe anxiety?